Melbourne High School: Leadership program

 Melbourne High School has a number of leadership opportunities integrated into its leadership program.
-The opportunities begin as early as year 9, as every form must elect one student as its Form Captain, who serves administerial duties, and another to be its SRC representative, who represents the form in Student Representative Council meetings.
-In addition, two students from the year level are elected to be the year level's SRC Executives.
-The pre-election period for this role generally involves active campaigning by students.

-In addition to these roles, there are other more senior leadership opportunities in the school.
-The school has four Junior School Captains (all in Year 10), a School Captain and a School Vice Captain.
-Several year twelves also comprise the SRC Cabinet, which includes the roles of the President, Vice-President, Secretary, Assistant Secretary, Treasurer and Assistant Treasurer.
+The school has four Junior School Captains (all in year 10), a School Captain and a School Vice Captain.
+These positions are selected in the tail end of the year through of a proceses of application and an interview with the principal and assistant principal.

+Melbourne High School also employs a Student Representative Council (SRC).
 The SRC serves to advocate and promote student voice and wellbeing, and in addition, organises student initiated events such as socials, formals and inter-form competitions in games such as dodgeball or soccer.

+The SRC is composed of the President, Vice-President, cabinet members, year-level executives and year-level representatives.
+The roles of president, vice-president along with the year-level executives are voted in through campaigns where they must run in pairs.
+The following roles are then decided at the discretion of the SRC president and vice-president.

 Many involvements, including such as the Global Issues Education group, Political Interest Group, Food Interest Group and Model United Nations Student Association (MUNSA) (see below) have presidents or captains.
 Most sporting teams also have captains.
 Within the Cadet Units, there are a series of leadership positions offered to students who completed particular promotion courses over the holidays.
 There are also leaders in the form of the Year 11 Mentoring Program and the Millgrove Outdoor Education Center leaders.

 Student leaders are often distinguishable from the rest of the students.
-Most leaders (apart from form captains and SRC representatives, who wear coloured badges) are distinguished through writing sewed onto their blazer pocket.
-The School Captain and SRC President is further distinguished through the sewing of a golden wreath around the Unicorn of their blazer pocket, whilst the School Vice-Captain and SRC Vice-President have a green wreath around the Unicorn of their blazer pocket.
+Most leaders (apart from form captains and SRC representatives, who wear coloured badges) are distinguished through an embroidery sewn onto their blazer pocket.
+The School Captain and SRC President is further distinguished through the sewing of a golden wreath around the Unicorn of their blazer pocket, whilst the School Vice-Captain and SRC Vice-president have a green wreath around the Unicorn of their blazer pocket.
 The house captains have a small coloured trim representing their house sewn onto the pocket, Other leadership positions can also be distinguished through badges specific to those positions (Though some badges are simply given to participants of certain student-initiated involvement groups).

-The annual Ray Willis Leadership Scheme invites all of the students involved in the school's leadership program to a forum discussing a major issue, such as climate change, the Australian identity or multiculturalism.
-The students then form groups and conduct research on that issue for the remainder of the year, at the end of which they submit a report on their findings.
-Each group must contain at least one student from each year level and the report must be completed solely in the students' own time.